Mortikiy/Bar-ista/README.md

 |Samuel Georgis|API/Front-End (Web)|
 |Hunter Smith|Front-End (Web)|

+credit to Jack for the Git cheat sheet!
 # Git Command Cheat Sheet

 Before doing anything on Git, it is best to make sure you have checked out the correct branch and are basing on the correct branch